top of page

 Instructor Update (Days 1&2 only required): $250 Register Now

-Current level 3 instructors may apply for upgrade to level 4 by taking the level 4 ICW.
+This workshop will take place within the "Rough Water Weekend" kayak mini-symposium.
+Current level 3 instructors may apply for upgrade to level 4 by taking this level 4 ICW.

 Candidates must meet the following requirements for participation: